Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Athletic clothing for women can make your head hurt if you don't know how to approach making a good decision for your style of hiking.

-Email me using the form below if you have any questions about the brands I recommended.
+Email me if you have any questions about the brands I recommended.
 As I've mentioned, I've been around the block a time or two with all of them, and know they'll work for you.

 We can chat about athletic clothing for women, or anything else on your mind about hiking.